geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 Yes, we have the flexibility to write your invoice against a specific deliverable outlined in the project plan.

-The items in *Milestone 1 Preparation* are suitable to be funded by an individual contract:
+The items in *Milestone 1 Preparation* are independent deliverables suitable to be funded by an individual contract:

-* These deliverables are required to start the migration to spring-framework 6.
+* The **Milestone 1** deliverables are required to start the migration to spring-framework 6.
-* Each item accomplishes a specific goal with a clear deliverable that can be pursued immediately.

-Alternative: For organizations operating with an annual budget you may wish to fund an activity, such as ImageN, from Milestone 1 before year end.

   * Spring Framework Preparation / Java 17 build
   * Wicket 9 Content Security Policy / Wicket 9 Dialog
   * OAuth 2 Security modules
   * ImageN / JAI-Ext

-Progress made on Milestone 1 activities reduce the target goal for Phase 2 **Funding Activation** and can be started immediately.
+* Each item accomplishes a specific goal with a clear deliverable that can be pursued immediately.

+For organizations operating with an annual budget you may wish to fund a specific GeoServer 3 **Milestone 1** or **Milestone 2** activity.

+* These deliverables will be accomplished within the context of the entire GeoServer 3 project.
+* We understand that funding a specific activity may be easier for your procurement process

-#### Q: Can my developers work in-kind on this activity?
+#### Q: Can my developers work in-kind on GeoServer 3?

 Yes of course, the project steering committee shared [roadmap challenges]({% post_url 2024-01-03-roadmap%}) with an invitation for in-kind contributions at the start 2024.

-At the time of writing:

-* Only one activity, spring-security update, has been started successfully.
-Visit the developer forum to discuss the next step on this activity.
-* The Wicket update was started but almost lost due to lack of review and testing.
-There are a number of tasks for Wicket 9 that are in need of assistance.
+We are recommending in-kind contributions help out with Milestone 1 activities:

+* Andreas Watermeyer (ICT Digital Solutions) completed the spring-security 5.8 update for GeoServer 2.26.0, and outlined the replacement OAuth2 OIDC module.

-* OAuth2 rewrite has started, and should be tested and adapted for use in different operational environments.
+  The OAuth2 rewrite continues, and a new community module will be available for GeoServer 2.28.0.
+  This work will need public testing in different operational environments.

+* Brad Hards started the Wicket 8 update, which progressed into a Wicket 9 update for GeoServer 2.26.0.
+  Thanks to David Blasby (GeoCat) helping write Wicket 9 Dialog replacement.
+  The Wicket CSP Header restrictions were enabled for GeoServer 2.27.0.

+  This activity looks ready for Wicket 10 update in Milestone 2.

-The key ingredient here is the ability to focus for an extended period of time with access to individuals to test and review the results.
+* The key ingredient here is the ability to focus for an extended period of time with access to individuals to test and review the results.

-With this experience in mind we are recommending in-kind contributions help out with the activities above.
-These activities are from Milestone 1 and any progress made reduces the target goal for Phase 2 **Funding Activation**.

-Your team may also look at helping out in Milestone 3, picking up additional community modules not covered in the project plan.
+  Your team may also look at helping out in **Milestone 3**, picking up additional community modules not covered in the GeoServer 3 project plan.

+If you are in a position to devote in-kind resources to the project, and be scheduled for work alongside the GeoServer 3 team, please contact [gs3-funding@googlegroups.com](mailto:gs3-funding@googlegroups.com) to offer your assistance and be listed as a supporting organization.

 #### Q: What technologies need to be updated?